ON THIS PAGE:

 The Harry S. Truman Scholarship Foundation offers a $30,000 award toward earning a graduate degree in public service.
 Although the award is for graduate study, applicants must be a junior at an undergraduate institution at the time of application and demonstrate activities in student government or campus extracurricular activities.
 The application deadline is early February, and recipients of the fellowship are posted at the end of March.
 If chosen, applicants should be prepared to attend leadership week and an awards ceremony in Missouri.
 For more information, visit the Truman Scholarship site.

-Unlike the three opportunities above, the Udall Scholarship program, sponsored by the Morris K. and Stuart L. Udall Foundation, is for current undergraduate students.
+The Udall Scholarship program, sponsored by the Morris K. and Stuart L. Udall Foundation, is for current undergraduate students.
 Applicants for the Udall Scholarship should be students in the field of environmental science.
 Scholarships for up to $5000 will be awarded for tuition, room, board, text books and other institutional fees approved by the college.
 Students may apply for the Udall Fellowship twice - once during their sophomore year and once in their junior year.
 The deadline is in early March.
 For more information visit the Udall Foundation site.

 If you are considering applying for a fellowship or grant and want to learn more, Simmons provides support in multiple ways.
 You should contact the Fellowship Advisor and head of the Student Fellowship Committee, Prof. Febles: